Turkish involvement in the Syrian civil war: Criticism of maltreatment of refugees and of other humanitarian misconduct

-According to Amnesty International, Turkish guards routinely shoot at Syrian refugees stranded at the border.
 Turkey has forcibly returned thousands of Syrian refugees to war zone since mid-January 2016.

 On 10 May 2016, Human Rights Watch said Turkish border guards were shooting and beating Syrian refugees trying to reach Turkey, resulting in deaths and serious injuries.
 Turkish President Recep Tayyip Erdoğan denied it and a Turkish official said that the authenticity of the video is not verified.

 On 18 May 2016, lawmakers from the European Parliament Subcommittee on Human Rights (DROI) have said that Turkey should not use Syrian refugees as a bribe for the process of visa liberalization for Turkish citizens inside the European Union.

 Syrian Observatory for Human Rights and National Coalition of Syrian Revolution and Opposition Forces stated that 8 or 11 Syrians refugees were killed by Turkish security forces on the night of 18 June 2016, as they attempted to cross the border into Turkey.
 The Turkish Foreign Ministry denied the statements.

 In February 2018, Human Rights Watch reported incidents in which Turkish border guards shot on Syrian asylum seekers who tried to flee Syria.
 The reports mentioned that some refugees killed and injured.
 Turkish official denied the accusations.

 Turkey reported that between 1957 and 1998, Turkish forces laid 615,419 antipersonnel mines along the Syrian border "to prevent illegal border crossings," These mines are killing Syrians stuck on the border or trying to cross near Kobani.
 Turkey is required under the Mine Ban Treaty, to destroy all antipersonnel mines, but has missed deadlines.
 Human Rights Watch states in its report that as of 18 November over 2,000 civilians were still in the Tel Shair corridor section of the mine belt due to the fact that Turkey had been refusing entry for cars or livestock, and the refugees did not want to leave behind their belongings.

 Following the European criticism of the 2019 Turkish offensive into north-eastern Syria, the Turkish President Recep Tayyip Erdoğan threatened to open the borders for migrants to Europe, and to expel foreign jihadists in its custody.

 In June 2020, the Syria's permanent representative to the UN accused the US and Turkey of having deliberately set fire to agrarian crops at the Jazira Region in Syria.

+In March 2023, thousands protested at the town of Jindires against the Turkish-backed armed groups controlling the area, after the killing of four Kurdish men who were celebrating Nowruz.
+Jaish al-Sharqiya, a splinter group of Ahrar al-Sharqiya accused for the murders of the Kurdish men.

+Turkey launched 339 attacks on North and East Syria in early 2024, killing five civilians and injuring 52, according to the Syrian Democratic Forces.
+The attacks severely damaged infrastructure and essential services, with the SDF and international law experts labeling these actions as war crimes.